Welcome, welcome, welcome 2022 Growing Season!

 Alleviating emotional distress is important, but do choose a person whom you can trust to keep what you share confidential.
 Choose someone with the will power to resist the urge to gossip or expose you.

 Choosing the right confidant to bear your soul with means someone who’s both worthy of your trust, and is has the emotional capacity to understand as you express your perspective.
 The goal is for you to feel supported and comforted.
 To help you see the challenging relationship or situation for what it is, and for what it isn't.
+A know-it-all who interrupts you, finishes your sentences, or starts spurting off advice before you have even finished sharing is not ideal.
+What you’re looking for here is a person who’s is able to practice patience and restraint; someone who can hear you out fully before interjecting with suggestions about what might possibly be helpful to resolve, or improve your situation.
+If the person is not actively listening to you, or you feel rushed to share, it will likely just cause you more angst.

 Remember that active listening takes endurance, so consider your listener's limits, ask permission to vent first, ask if they have time, and take care not to wear them out.
 When you’ve found that special someone who can be your "sounding board buddy", it’s easy to get carried away with your purging to the point of being too taxing on them.
 Ground yourself, and take responsibility for the energy you bring to to the table - - don't displace your negative energy onto your compassionate confidant.
 Be thoughtful, courteous, express your deep appreciation for their caring and generosity to you during your challenging and vulnerable time of coming unglued.